oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

   * Search your Administration Server Pod's `kubectl log` for the keyword `situational`, for example `kubectl logs MYADMINPOD | grep -i situational`.
       * The only WebLogic Server log lines that match should look something like:
          * `<Dec 14, 2018 12:20:47 PM UTC> <Info> <Management> <BEA-141330> <Loading situational configuration file: /shared/domains/domain1/optconfig/custom-situational-config.xml>`
-         * This line indicates a situational configuration file has been loaded.
+         * This line indicates a configuration overrides file has been loaded.
-      * If the search yields Warning or Error lines, then the format of the custom situational configuration template is incorrect, and the Warning or Error text should describe the problem.
+      * If the search yields Warning or Error lines, then the format of the custom configuration overrides template is incorrect, and the Warning or Error text should describe the problem.
       * Note: The following exception may show up in your server logs when overriding JDBC modules.
 It is not expected to affect runtime behavior, and can be ignored (a fix is pending for them):
          ```
          java.lang.NullPointerException